Fujinomiya

 Getting around

-Fujinomiya Station is the main transport hub in Fujinomiya, with easy access to Fujisan Sengen Shrine on foot.
-Buses connect the station to Shiraito Falls, Fuji Five Lakes, and Fujinomiya 5th Station.
-Shin-Fuji Station has limited bus services to these locations, but Fuji Station is 1.5 km away and has fewer bus connections.
+Fujinomiya Station is the main transport hub in Fujinomiya, offering easy access to Fujisan Sengen Shrine on foot.
+Buses connect the station to Shiraito Falls, the Fuji Five Lakes, and the Fujinomiya 5th Station.
+Shin-Fuji Station provides limited bus service to these locations, but Fuji Station, which is 1.5 km away, has fewer bus connections.

-The Mount Fuji West Side Story Passport offers two days of unlimited bus rides for 2500 yen and discounts at attractions.
-Renting a car from Shin-Fuji or Kawaguchiko Station is recommended for more flexibility.
+The Mount Fuji West Side Story Passport offers unlimited bus rides for two days for 2500 yen, along with discounts at attractions.
+For more flexibility, renting a car from either Shin-Fuji or Kawaguchiko Station is recommended.

 Read more